emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 | 3.5oz Milk Chocolate | 200 | 30 | 0.15 | 47,837 | 45,426 | 0.94 |
 | 3.5oz Dark Chocolate | 200 | 24 | 0.14 | 27,318 | 15,837 | 0.57 |

+Milk chocolate is a high volume product that gets ordered every week and the mean order size is 47,837.
+Similarly, dark chocolate is ordered every week with an order size of 27,318.

+The coefficient of variation (CoV) is the ratio of the standard deviation to the mean.
+The higher CoV,
+the greater the level of dispersion around the mean.
+The lower the value of CoV, the more precise the estimate.
+In our case, both products have high CoV (greater than 0.5, 50%) which can affect the forecast quality.

-There is differences in the demands for milk and dark chocolates.
+There is differences in the demand distributions for milk and dark chocolates (see Figure 3).
-Figure 3 illustrates demand distribution.

 | ![_config.yml]({{ site.baseurl }}/images/Multi-Period Inventory Planning with Stochastic Demand Using Python/demand_distribution.png) |
 |:--:|
 | *Figure 3: Demand Distribution* |

-Milk chocolate is a high volume product that gets ordered every week and the mean order size is 47,837.
-Similarly, dark chocolate is ordered every week with an order size of 27,318.

 TODO: Fit those to distributions.